Saxena224pawan/Mask-RCNN_flask/README.md

 ![Segmentation Sample](cat_screenshot.png)

 ## Credits:
-Some of the code has been taken from [Matterport's MaskRCNN](https://github.com/matterport/Mask_RCNN) and [mtobeiyf's](https://github.com/mtobeiyf/keras-flask-deploy-webapp) repo
+Some of the code has been taken from [Matterport's MaskRCNN](https://github.com/matterport/Mask_RCNN) repo.